tudelft3d/indoorjson/specs/specs.rst

 IndoorJSON Object
 -----------------

-A IndoorJSON object represents one indoor model of a given building.
+An IndoorJSON object represents one indoor model of a given building.

-- A IndoorJSON object is a JSON object.
+- An IndoorJSON object is a JSON object.
-- A IndoorJSON object must have the following 5 members:
+- An IndoorJSON object must have the following 5 members:

   #. one member with the name ``"type"``, whose value must be ``"IndoorJSON"``;
   #. one member with the name ``"version"``, whose value must be a string with the version (X.Y) of IndoorJSON used;